Welltory/measure-stress-hrv-android/README.md

 # Integration <a name="integration"></a>

-Welltory doesn't provide any integration SDKs, all applications interaction are performed with universal links intents.
+Welltory doesn't provide any integration SDKs, all applications interaction are performed with intents.

 **You should start your integration filling out an [Integration Request Form](https://welltory.typeform.com/to/epJ3PR).**